Residential Tenancies Act: legislative changes

 There is no longer a requirement for a personal representative of the deceased tenant to provide notice to the landlord to end the tenancy (lease).

-All other documents under the Residential Tenancies Act can be served by methods above and by the following methods:
+All other documents under the Residential Tenancies Act can be served by the same methods used to serve documents on other parties to an application to director and by the following methods:

 |Submitting evidence for use at a hearing||Parties need to submit evidence to each other and the Residential Tenancies Program 5 days before the hearing, unless the Director of Residential Tenancies allows a later date.|